marijaparezanin/Oscars_Best_Picture_Prediction_v1/README.md

-# Oscar Best Picture Predictor
+# Oscar Best Picture Predictor v1

 ## Overview

 This project is a web application that predicts the winner of the Oscar Best Picture award using linear regression.
 The prediction is based on features extracted from historical data of Oscar-nominated movies over the past 20 years.
 The web application is built using Flask, HTML, JavaScript, and CSS.
+This version is using 2024 Oscar candidates, and has since been hosted and redesigned.
+The new version is the Oscars_Best_Prediction_v1, and can be found at http://oscars-predict.xyz/

 ## Features